horus20/motherminter-push/README.md

 # Push.
-Send Minter coins with ease.
+Send, receive and spend Minter coins with ease.

 ## Description